 Download here the Commodore VIC-20 manual (PDF).

 What's your Commodore VIC-20 worth in 2021?
-Here are some recently sold items.
+Here are some recently sold items with prices.

 |Polaris Commodore 64 C64 VIC 20||08/2021||$ 510.34|